wongyoJung/Encoding-the-Glucose-Identity-by-Discrete-Hypothalamic-Neurons-via-the-Gut-Brain-Axis-/README.md

 # 2p-anal-matlab
-This is repository for analysis of single-cell calcium trace for the paper to be submitted.
+This is repository for analysis of single-cell calcium trace for the paper - Encoding the Glucose Identity by Discrete Hypothalamic Neurons via the Gut-Brain Axis

-final data is located at D:\twophoton\P0